-CU Boulder CMCI students and faculty from four departments will represent 16 divisions and interest groups during this year’s Association for Education in Journalism and Mass Communication conference, to be held virtually from Aug.
+CU Boulder CMCI students and faculty from four departments represented 16 divisions and interest groups during this year’s Association for Education in Journalism and Mass Communication conference, held virtually from Aug.
 4 through 7.

-The 104th-annual conference will include 21 CMCI scholars, who will present 22 peer-reviewed papers, serve on panels and lead workshops.
+The 104th-annual conference included 21 CMCI scholars, who presented 22 peer-reviewed papers, served on panels and lead workshops.

-Department of Journalism Associate Professor Pat Ferrucci will accept two first-place faculty paper awards at the conference––one for “Covering Sports, When There’s No Sports: COVID, Market Orientation, Paywalls and The Athletic,” and the other for “Understanding Social Media in Journalism Practice: A Typology,” published with Journalism PhD student Fahad Humayun.
+Department of Journalism Associate Professor Pat Ferrucci accepted two first-place faculty paper awards at the conference––one for “Covering Sports, When There’s No Sports: COVID, Market Orientation, Paywalls and The Athletic,” and the other for “Understanding Social Media in Journalism Practice: A Typology,” published with Journalism PhD student Fahad Humayun.

 Founded in 1912, AEJMC is the oldest and largest alliance of journalism and mass communication educators and administrators at the college level.
 Today, the nonprofit organization includes thousands of educators, students and practitioners from around the globe.
 CMCI Founding Dean Lori Bergen served as the organization’s president in 2016, followed by Journalism Professor Emeritus Paul Voakes in 2017.